eventbrite/pysoa/docs/api.rst

   next response (this is a good gauge of how burdened your servers are, such that a high number means your servers are idling a lot and not receiving many requests, and a very low number means your servers are doing a lot of work and you might need to add more servers)
+- ``server.worker.running``: A distributed gauge whose value is set to 1 when the server starts up and renewed to 1 at least every 5 seconds and set to 0 when the server shuts down.
+- ``server.worker.busy``: A distributed gauge whose value is set to 1 when the server receives and begins processing a request and set to 0 when the server completes sending a response back to a client.
+Combined with the ``server.worker.running`` metric, this is particularly useful for calculating the busyness of your service, determining how many workers are running at a given moment.
 - ``client.middleware.initialize``: A timer indicating how long it took to initialize all middleware when creating a new client handler
 - ``client.transport.initialize``: A timer indicating how long it took to initialize the transport when creating a new